music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/02-namesdatesGeogNames.md

 The element can be used, e.g., to label geographical names in titles:

-{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample282.xml" valid="false" %}
+{% include plainExample.html example="examples/namesDates/namesDates-sample282.xml" valid="false" version=page.version %}

 Geographic name sub-parts may be encoded in [geogName]({{ site.baseurl }}/{{ page.version }}/elements/geogName.html){:.link_odd_elementSpec} sub-elements.
 For example:

-{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample283.xml" valid="true" %}
+{% include plainExample.html example="examples/namesDates/namesDates-sample283.xml" valid="true" version=page.version %}

 To enable localization of an organization, or to specify names of places with identical names, the use of controlled vocabulary is recommend for names of administrative divisions,